section-engineering-education/engineering-education/articles/linear-regression-code/index.md

 ---
 In the previous article, we looked at the theory behind linear regression.
 In this article, we will implement the linear regression algorithm from scratch and understand the various steps involved.
 <!--more-->
 In my earlier [article](/engineering-education/linear-regression-introduction/), I used the in-built function in scikit-learn to predict the houses' prices.
-Towards the end of the article, we will compare the two approaches and reason the outputs.
+Towards the end of the article, we will compare the two approaches and reason for the outputs.

 ### Prerequisites
 - [Introduction to Machine Learning ](/engineering-education/supervised-learning-algorithms/)
 - [Feature Engineering in Machine Learning](/engineering-education/feature-engineering-in-machine-learning/)

 ### Introduction

-As discussed in the previous article, linear regression is a type of supervised learning algorithm.
-It is used in many applications in the financial industry.
-First, let us understand the various functions needed to implement a linear regression class, to begin with the coding aspect.
+Linear regression is a type of supervised learning algorithm.
+It is used in many applications, such as in the financial industry.
+First, let's understand the various functions needed to implement a linear regression class, to begin with the coding aspect.

-### Code Structure
+### Code structure
 We define the following methods in the class `Regressor`:
 1. `__init__`: In the `__init__` method, we initialize all the parameters with default values.
 These parameters are added as and when required.
 For now, you will see that all the parameters are initialized beforehand.
-But while coding, you create new variables as and when required.
+But while coding, you create new variables as and when needed.
 2. `initialize_weights_and_bias`: In the `initialize_weights_and_bias` method, the weights and biases are initialized.
 We use random initialization to initialize the weights, and the bias is initially 0.
 3. `computeError`: This function calculates the error or loss function and returns the cost.
 The input to this function is the predicted output and the actual output.
 4. `optimize`: This function uses stochastic gradient descent to optimize the loss function.
 We initially compute the gradients of the weights and the bias in the variables `dW` and `db.` Using these gradients, we updated our weights and biases iteratively.